IshaanDesai/coupled-heat-conduction/README.md

 ## Running single physics problem

-Both macro and micro scale codes can be run as single-physics problems solving the heat equation for a conduction through solid.
+Both the macro and micro scale codes can be run as single-physics problems solving the heat equation for a conduction through solid.
 Single physics codes for both macro and micro scales can be run as follows:

 ```(python)
 python3 macro-heat-cond.py